dinsdag 16 juni 2026

 I found out that I am different in that I reject the idea, the entire framework of control and life as a predictable act of progression in a reality of randomness.
 I have always had this detachment of performative, normative expectations that people entertain to have a sense of control on existence, as opposed to freedom.

 That does not mean that I am an actual outsider; I can relate to many people I meet.
 I am not complex in friendships; I appreciate company and openly share my emotions.
-Maybe not so surprisingly, my friends have never bothered me with cliché, toxic positivity, not with the truism that one should move on, nor with assumptions.
+Maybe not-so-surprisingly, my friends have never bothered me with cliché, toxic positivity, not with the truism that one should move on, nor with assumptions.
 In their presence, I don't feel that kind of existential loneliness that I have had for a long time.